#2 Energy, Systems & Dharma

 All of us have reexamined, reconfigured, replaced or discarded personal thoughts, behavioral patterns and habits that have lost value over time.
 Everyone makes these kinds of changes throughout the life process as the self expands and matures.
 Just ask any dieter who has tried several programs that didn’t pan out.

 Those two dietary decisions were idiosyncratically filtered before cognition and behavioral intent was egoistically attached.
-Changing course for one’s personal well being – physically, emotionally, mentally and/or spiritually -- is first and foremost a psychological thermal dynamic.
-It functions as a feedback mechanism with the intuitive mind.
-It is spoken of as one’s common sense or moral compass for it is absolute, ceaseless and self-evident of correct and proper personal behavior.
-This is the essential psychic process that sets the ongoing themes of individual character and countenance, the consolidated persona of one’s personality.
+Changing course for one’s personal well being – physically, emotionally, mentally and/or spiritually -- is first and foremost an inherent psychological thermal dynamic.
+It functions as a feedback mechanism with the intuitive mind.* It is spoken of as one’s common sense or moral compass for it is absolute, ceaseless and self-evident of correct and proper personal behavior.
+This is the essential psychic process that sets the ongoing patterns of individual character and countenance, the consolidated persona of one’s personality.

 * * *